Urigo/angular-meteor/README.md

 In order to work with this package locally when using Meteor 1.3 project, follow these instructions:

 1. Clone this repository to any folder.
-   Note that if you clone into Meteor project directory - you need to put the cloned folder inside a hidden file so Meteor     wont try to build it! just create a folder that starts with `.` under your project root, it should look like that:
+   Note that if you clone into Meteor project directory - you need to put the cloned folder inside a hidden file, so Meteor won't try to build it!
+Just create a folder that starts with `.` under your project root, it should look like that:
    ````
    MyProject
       .local-work